As Amazon Associates we earn from qualifying purchases.

 I turned up with absolutely nothing at my very first gym visit, apart from the clothes I was wearing.

 And I felt silly, mainly because I was missing out!

-I had no idea what to put in a gym bag at first, but some of the below gym bag essentials would have made such a difference.
+I had no idea what to put in a gym bag at first, but some of the best gym bag essentials for beginners I outline below would have made such a difference.

 From comfortable clothes to nutritional items, these gym necessities can make you feel more comfortable, improve your gym experience and generally add value to your gym life.